nicholaslogan255/web_calculator/readme.md

 # Calculator
 A simple calculator web application using python to preform the calculations.
-Neat-ooooo.
+Neat to the ooooo.

 ### Contributers:
 - Nic Logan
 - Josh Logan
+- Not Katie